dyong0/dyong0.github.io/_posts/2017-04-07-making-others-give-up.md

 title : Making others give up
 ---

 People with authority are likely to be stubborn.
-I read an article about how people with authority think differently from the subordinate.
+I read an article about how people with authority think differently from their subordinates.
 Probably you also felt this in some of groups such as family, school, or work.

 <!--break-->